MalphasWats/mage-button-mapper/README.md

 # mage-button-mapper

-Quick program for mapping the ADC values for buttons
+Quick program for mapping the ADC values for buttons in my [Mage project](https://github.com/MalphasWats/Mage).

 Because I'm working with a microcontroller with only 5 usable I/O pins, I had to be creative with how to have multiple buttons.